The Marquee Awards

 What categories will there be?

-In addition to the required Outstanding Overall Musical, Outstanding Lead Actress, and Outstanding Lead Actor, we will nominate students for a variety of categories recognizing their accomplishments in performing, backstage work, set design, costume design, and more.
-View a full list of categories.
+In addition to the required Outstanding Overall Musical, Outstanding Lead Actress, and Outstanding Lead Actor, we will nominate students and productions for a variety of categories recognizing their accomplishments in performing, backstage work, set design, costume design, choreography and more.
+View a full list of categories in the Participation Handbook linked above.

 Are there any costs for schools or students to participate?

 This program will be completely free for schools and students to participate.
-However, schools and/or students will be responsible for transportation and some meals on the ceremony day.
+However, schools and/or students may be responsible for transportation and some meals on the workshop/ceremony days.

 What if my school doesn't have a theater program?